 - You can Display the contours on that surface and enable other project items to showcase your work, depending on what you want your map to show.

 When you are 100% satisfied with your survey, you can export it as a CAD file.

-Special thanks to Walbec Group for usage of their data.
+A special thanks to the Walbec Group for letting us use their data!